animuslabs/boid-docs/Gettingstarted.md

 How do I get paid?

-At this time BOID will continue twards a full Boid deployment on Telos in addition to EOS, and are currently paying out work fomr F@H on the Telos chain at periodic intervals
+At this time BOID will continue twards a full deployment on Telos in addition to EOS, and are currently paying out work from Folding at Home on the Telos chain at periodic intervals.

 How do I move my BOID between chains: